Will a Gazebo kill my Lawn?

 These generally are large, flat surfaces that cover the ground for your gazebo, allowing you to stand on it without having to worry about the ground underneath you.

-Keep in mind that these will still make it hard for grass to survive underneath it, but if you have a ground cover that matches the colour of your lawn, then it shouldn’t affect the appearance too much.
+Flooring will still make it difficult for grass to survive but if you have a ground cover that matches the colour of your lawn, then it shouldn’t affect the appearance too much.